 If available, the chart below will include the male to female ratio among AIU Atlanta's faculty.

-We've determined the geographic diversity of each school by looking at where students lived before they were admitted.
+We have derived the geographic diversity of each school by examining where matriculated undergraduates resided before they were admitted to college.

-Over 90% of the students attending American InterContinental University - Atlanta come from within Georgia.
-This puts AIU Atlanta's level of geographic diversity below the national average and gives it a national geographic diversity ranking of #2,022.
+A vast majority of undergraduates attending AIU Atlanta come from within Georgia.
+This places AIU Atlanta's level of geographic diversity well below the national average and gives it a national geographic diversity ranking of #3,306.

 Research Nationwide Geographic Diversity